dzchoi/Inotify-wrapper-for-recursive-directories/README.md

 We can set up watches on existing directories (but not files) and we must have read-permission for them.
 Otherwise, the watches will be ignored but will be logged using the given logging function.

-Thus, an empty-string path, a non-existing path, a non-directory path, or a path without its read-permission will be simply ignored.
+Thus, watches on an empty-string path, a non-existing path, a non-directory path, or a path without its read-permission will be simply ignored.

 ### Can handle recursive directory watches automatically and implicitly.